If you’re wondering how to connect surround sound speakers to a TV, then you’ve come to the right place.

 Before connecting your speakers to the receiver and hooking them up with wires, it is important to position the speakers correctly.
 This process is known as “blocking” and will save you from the hassle of remeasuring wires that you need to connect your speakers.

-Place your sub-woofer near the center of your home theater.
+- Position Your Subwoofer – Place your sub-woofer near the center of your home theater.
 Sub-woofers emit omni-directional sound.
 This means that wherever it is placed, it will achieve similar results.
 Avoid placing the sub-woofer against a wall or a corner as this will amplify the base.

-Note, some speakers come with a left and a right symbol.
+- Set up the front speakers on each side of the TV – Note, some speakers come with a left and a right symbol.
 Place the speakers accordingly.
 Place the speakers at the same distance from the TV

-Each speaker should be angled in such a way that it should point towards the center of the seating area.
+- Angle the speakers towards your audience – Each speaker should be angled in such a way that it should point towards the center of the seating area.